 The new standard contains a single model that applies to contracts with customers and two approaches for recognizing revenue: at a point in time or over time.
-The model features a contract-based five step analysis of individual transactions to determine whether, how much and when revenue is recognized.
+The model features a contract-based five-step analysis of individual transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have been introduced, which may affect the amount and/or timing of revenue recognized.
-The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning January 1, 2018.
-The extent of the impact of adoption of the standard has not yet been determined.